chaseruskin/orbit/docs/src/topic/projects.md

 When asking Orbit to operate on a particular project outside of the working project, Orbit will ask you to provide the project's spec.
 Orbit uses the spec to lookup the project in the catalog and then carry out the requested function on that project.

-To learn more about an project spec, see [Project ID Specification](./../reference/project_id_specification.md).
+To learn more about a project spec, see [Project ID Specification](./../reference/project_id_specification.md).